lem0nSec/Alcatraz/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Wiki
+## Wiki
-A detailed explanation of how this code works can be found in the wiki page of this repository at: TODO
+A detailed explanation of how this code works can be found in the wiki page of this repository. **THE WIKI IS STILL UNDER DEVELOPMENT.**

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-# Characteristics
+## Characteristics

 :pushpin: Dinamically resolves Kernel32.dll APIs and stores them in memory;